Teapot: Materials

-In the 20th century, use of aluminum became popular.
-Arrival of the heatproof glass made a glass teapot possible, with the first "Teaket" design manufactured in 1932.
+In the 20th century, the use of aluminum became popular.
+The arrival of the heatproof glass made a glass teapot possible, with the first "Teaket" design manufactured in 1932.

+Replacement handles

+The early European teapots frequently had wooden handle replacements made from pear, hornbeam, and sycamore, either stained or ebonized (sometimes even made from ebony), connected to the pot's body using metal sockets.
+The use of wood to repair a broken ceramic handle started soon after the introduction of tea to Europe: the vessels were expensive and were not thrown away once damaged.
+To underscore the preciousness of the repaired teapot, the sockets were occasionally made from gilt silver.

 Dribbling

-One phenomenon that occurs with some teapots is that of dribbling where the flow runs down the outside of the spout particularly as the flow starts or stops.
+One phenomenon with some teapots is dribbling, where the flow runs down the outside of the spout, particularly as the flow starts or stops.
 Different explanations for this phenomenon have been proposed at various times.
-Making the external surface of the spout more hydrophobic, and reducing the radius of curvature of the inside of the tip so that the flow detaches cleanly can avoid dribbling.
+Making the external surface of the spout more hydrophobic and reducing the radius of curvature of the inside of the tip so that the flow detaches cleanly can avoid dribbling.

-The Moroccan teapot

-In Morocco, stainless steel teapots are an essential to make Moroccan mint tea.
-Moroccan teapots are heat resistant and can be put directly on the stove.
-With colorful tea glasses, they are part of the Moroccan tea ritual.
-The tea is considered to be drinkable only when it has foam on top.
-Teapots have a long curved spout in order to pour tea from a height of 12 inches above the glasses, which produces foam on the surface of the tea.
-Their designs can go from minimalistic to heavily decorated.

-Chocolate teapot

-A chocolate teapot is a teapot that would be made from chocolate.
-It is commonly supposed that such a teapot would melt, and be impossible to use, therefore the term is often used as an analogy for any useless item.

-Experimental researchers in 2001 did indeed fail to successfully use a chocolate teapot they had made.
-Later research, however, by The Naked Scientists in 2008, showed that such a teapot could be used to make tea, provided that the walls of the teapot were more than one centimetre thick.
-Re-usable (for a limited number of times) pots are now easily available online.